 Maeklong Station 11:10

 At 11:10 a.m. we arrived at Maeklong Station which is the last stop.
-From here, we walked back to the market and watched the 11.30 train depart through the market.
+From here, we walked back to the market and watched the 11.30 train passing through the market.
+After spending some time here, we took a tuk-tuk to Amphawa floating market.